-For the ATG UE with multiple omni-directional antennas not indicating the capability antennaArrayType-r18, the receiver RF requirements are defined on top of each antenna connector.
+For ATG UE with multiple omni-directional antennas not indicating the capability antennaArrayType-r18, the receiver RF requirements are defined on top of each antenna connector.

-For the ATG UE with the antenna array indicating the capability antennaArrayType-r18, the receiver RF requirements are defined on top of each TAB connector.
+For ATG UE with antenna array indicating the capability antennaArrayType-r18, the receiver RF requirements are defined on top of each TAB connector.